x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/mobile-device-mailbox-policies-exchange-2013-help.md

 You can use mobile device mailbox policies to manage many different settings.
 These include the following:

-  - Require a password
+  - Require a password.

-  - Specify the minimum password length
+  - Specify the minimum password length.

-  - Require a number or special character in the password
+  - Require a number or special character in the password.

-  - Designate how long a device can be inactive before requiring the user to re-enter a password
+  - Designate how long a device can be inactive before requiring the user to re-enter a password.

-  - Wipe a device after a specific number of failed password attempts
+  - Wipe a device after a specific number of failed password attempts.

 For more information about all the settings you can configure, see Mobile device policy settings.